kkensuke/myjb-en/_build/html/_sources/pages/latex/basics.md

 ### `pdv`

-You can use `pdv` command to write partial derivatives.
+You can use `pdv` command to write partial derivatives easily.

 >```latex
 >\begin{align}